st-user/ojm-drone-remote/README.md

    On the other hand, when the enviroment variable `USE_DRONE` is `True`, the bottom buttons become clickable and Tello EDU takes off!

+**NOTE**:

+If you don't get any error but can't see the video, please check your PC's firewall settings, it could be preventing the WebRTC connection.

 # Using Docker

 In order to run 'ojm-drone-remote' on docker container easily, the repository contains Dockerfile.